VoidOne-App/VoidOne/README.md

 - **CMake**
 - **Ninja**

-VoidOne is intended to grow from a native launcher foundation into a broader platform for game discovery, library management, execution, optimization, mod management, local intelligence, and future ecosystem extensibility.
+VoidOne is currently an actively developed project.
+Its long-term direction extends beyond a traditional launcher toward a unified platform for game discovery, library management, execution, optimization, mod management, local intelligence, and extensibility.

-The project is currently in active development.

-This README deliberately separates **what exists today** from **what VoidOne is being built toward**.
+The distinction between **current implementation** and **future direction** is intentional throughout this README.

 ---